 How much does cataract removal cost?

 The cost of cataract surgery is covered by Medicare and other insurance plans.
-Dr. Bias and Dr. Stock are participating physicians in the Medicare reimbursement program.
+Dr. Bias is a participating physician in the Medicare reimbursement program.
 Our office staff is well-trained in Medicare reimbursement regulations and will fill out your paperwork so you will receive the maximum reimbursement possible.
 You are responsible for any co-pays required by your insurance carrier.

 What about my astigmatism?

-Fortunately, Dr. Bias and Dr. Stock specialize in treating astigmatism at the time of cataract removal, with limbal relaxing incisions.
+Fortunately, Dr. Bias specializes in treating astigmatism at the time of cataract removal, with limbal relaxing incisions.
 These micro incisions performed in conjunction with the cataract procedure usually reduce or eliminate existing astigmatism, allowing for sharper vision after cataract surgery.